 Coconut water is considered to be a potent immunity enhancer.
 Pregnant women are vulnerable to infections.
 Having a strong immune system helps in checking the invasion of infections.

-Fact: Some people advice drinking coconut water is beneficial to pregnant women having high blood pressure or any other cardiac problem.
+Fact: Some people advise drinking coconut water is beneficial to pregnant women having high blood pressure or any other cardiac problem.
 Potassium is needed for cutting down the risk of heart ailments.
-The average daily dose of this vital mineral is around 380 mg while coconut water has minuscule amount of potassium around 100 mg.
+The average daily dose of this vital mineral is around 380 mg while coconut water has a minuscule amount of potassium around 100 mg.
 The rest of the potassium is obtained from other food items.
 Another myth debunked!

 Proper nutrition and adequate hydration is essential for keeping the mother and baby healthy.
 This is the reason why coconut water is thought to be ideal for pregnant women.

-Fact: The health, color and complexion of newborns depend upon many factors such as genetic inheritance, proper nutrition, health and wellness of parents, etc. Merely drinking coconut water will in no way help your baby become fair and healthy.
+Fact: The health, color, and complexion of newborns depend upon many factors such as genetic inheritance, proper nutrition, health and wellness of parents, etc. Merely drinking coconut water will in no way help your baby become fair and healthy.
 This is a sheer fake myth.
-Well, there is no problem in consuming coconut water and there are many health benefits associated with coconut water
+Well, there is no problem in consuming coconut water and there are many health benefits associated with coconut water.

 Coconut water during pregnancy is known to have many benefits, and many women swear by the same.
 It is an excellent alternative to caffeinated drinks without any side effects.